 - The greatest risk for an overweight Chi is heart disease.

 If you feed your Chi table food, stop right now!
 They don’t need the extra food.
-Now if you have some basic meat and veggies for dinner, it’s fine to add a little of that to your dog’s food.
+Now, if you have some basic meat and veggies for dinner, it is fine to add a little of that to your dog’s food.
 Just make sure they are still getting the same quantity of food that they normally would.
 Even if they are begging, you need to use self-control to care for their health.

 When it comes to dog food, depending on how much you are currently feeding your Chihuahua, cut down to once or twice a day.
 No more than twice!
 As for how much, feed them between 1/4 cup and 1 cup a day.
-Do feed them a high quality dog food, preferably one with no grains.
+Do feed them high-quality dog food, preferably one with no grains.